-The Company completed on July 19, 2021, the acquisition of the resource property located in Kenora, Ontario in the Rainy River mining district, known as the Martin Kenty project ("Martin Kenty") which consists of 264 mineral claims.
+On July 19, 2021 the Company completed the acquisition of the resource property located in Kenora, Ontario in the Rainy River mining district, known as the Martin Kenty project ("Martin Kenty") which consists of 264 mineral claims.

-In exchange for the 264 mineral claims the company issued 4,000,000 common shares of the Company at a fair value of \$0.145 per common share for total consideration of \$580,000.
-The Company has expensed \$580,000 as acquisition costs in the year ended December 31, 2021.
+In exchange for the 264 mineral claims the Company issued 4,000,000 common shares of the Company at a fair value of \$0.145 per common share for total consideration of \$580,000.
+The Company has expensed the \$580,000 as acquisition costs in the year ended December 31, 2021.

-The Martin Kenty Property has a net smelter return royalty ("NSR") of two percent (2%) owed to the previous owner of the property.
+The Martin Kenty Property has a net smelter return royalty ("NSR") of two percent (2%) owed to the

+Notes to the Interim Condensed Financial Statements For the three months ended March 31, 2024 and 2023 previous owner of the property.
 The Company has a right to purchase one percent of the NSR back for \$1,000,000.
 The forementioned common shares issued pursuant to the Asset Purchase Agreement were issued on November 11, 2021.